 Pin this now to save it for laterPin It Now

 - Mixing Bowls

 - 3 cups warm water

-- 2 cups shredded chicken (from a rotisserie chicken or from 2 cooked boneless, skinless chicken breasts)
+- 3 cups shredded cooked chicken (from a rotisserie chicken or from 2 cooked boneless, skinless chicken breasts)

-- In a small bowl, whisk together the water, sugar, salt, and rice vinegar until the sugar and salt dissolve.
+- At least 1 hour ahead: In a small bowl, whisk together the water, sugar, salt, and rice vinegar until the sugar and salt dissolve.
 Layer the daikon and carrots into jars, packing them tightly.
-Pour the liquids over daikon and carrots to cover.
+Pour the liquids over the vegetables until they are completely covered.
 Put the lids on the jars and refrigerate for at least an hour before assembling the sandwiches.
 Store the pickles in the fridge for up to a month.